erictt/computer-science-learning/cs50/week-4.md

     void foo(char *bar)
     {
         char c[12];
-        // copies from bar into c, for as many bytes as strlen(bar). memcpy(c, bar, strlen(bar));
+        // copy from bar into c, for as many bytes as strlen(bar). memcpy(c, bar, strlen(bar));
     }